Bray-D/VHDL-Modules/README.md

 If you read this, thank you for looking at my projects.
 They may be niche but let me learn and sharpen my software or electrical skills.

 # Purpose
 This repo contains VHDL modules/entities.
-They range from simple items like an adder circuit to more complex like a register.
+They range from simple items like an basic flip flops to more complex like an adder-subtractor.
 My plan is to eventually build a small CPU or ALU in VHDL.
 I am using VHDL instead of Verilog as I have past experience with VHDL.
 If need be, I will remake this library in Verilog.